ymyke/tintcd/README.md

 - Windows Terminal or VS Code (for OSC 11 background support)

 `$env:TINTCD_ACCENT` is set in any terminal, so prompt themes can use it even without OSC 11 support.

+## Limitations

+- **Overrides transparency/background images** — OSC 11 replaces any custom terminal background.
+Use `tintcd -Disable` to preserve.
+- **Dark mode default** — Default lightness ranges assume dark terminals.
+See Configuration for light mode values.
+- **Color contrast** — Tinted backgrounds may affect readability of colored text.
+Windows Terminal's `adjustIndistinguishableColors` setting (enabled by default) helps.
+- **oh-my-posh only** — Prompt integration is tested with oh-my-posh.
+Starship/others may work via `$env:TINTCD_ACCENT` but is not tested.

 ## Contributing